 National History Day is a project-based history contest for students in middle and high school.
 Every state has a program, and you can find out more about how to join Wisconsin’s National History Day here.

 For students and teachers who are already part of National History Day, Wisconsin 101 has many resources you can use.
 Whether you are working on an exhibit, a paper, a presentation, or a website, we are happy to help!

 An “object history” tells stories about the past by starting with an object.
 Objects document past events and remind us of the thoughts, values, and experiences of people long gone.
 They also help us explore the links between distant events and processes.
-For instance, the history of a soda bottle sold in Whitefish Bay in the early 1900s, the creation of Milwaukee’s resort towns, and patterns of urban growth in the state.

 Take some time to explore the objects and stories on our site.
 You might be surprised by what kinds of connections you can build!

 - Map: Use this map to find stories about objects from your part of the state.